chus-chus/teex/README.md

 ```shell
 pip install teex
 ```
 **teex** is compatible with Python 3.8 and 3.9.

 ## Documentation

-**teex**'s documentation and API reference can be found on [Read The Docs](https://teex.readthedocs.io).
+**teex**'s documentation, in-depth examples and API reference can be found on [Read The Docs](https://teex.readthedocs.io).

 ## Usage overview

-teex is divided into subpackages, one for each explanation type.
+`teex` is divided into subpackages, one for each explanation type.
 Each subpackage contains two modules, focused on two distinct functionalities:

 - **eval**: contains _**evaluation**_ methods for that particular explanation type.
 For every subpackage, there is one high-level